yazilim-vip/spring-vip/docs/content/docs/usage/_index.md

 ## Generic CRUD Service

-You can manage the flow from the Entity level to the REST or View (MVC's View) level with the Spring Core Library.
+You can manage the flow from the Entity level to the REST or View (MVC's View) level with the SpringVIP Library.

 (diagram konacak)